intuition-io/intuition/README.md

 Intuition
 =========

-> Automated quantitative trading system
+> Automated quantitative trading system kit, for hackers

 ![Dashboard](https://raw.github.com/hivetech/hivetech.github.io/master/images/QuantDashboard.png)

 Overview
 --------

-**Intuition** is an engine and a set of tools meant to let you easily and intuitively build your own **automated quantitative trading system**.
-It is designed to let financial, developer and scientist dudes (together sounds great) explore, test and deploy market technical hacks.
+**Intuition** is an engine, some building bricks and a set of tools meant to let you efficiently and intuitively make your own **automated quantitative trading system**.
+It is designed to let traders, developers and scientists explore, improve and deploy market technical hacks.

-While the project is still at an early age, you can already write, or use, **signal detection algorithms, and portfolio allocation strategies**.
-Then just plug them in the system and watch it from your dev-console or the web app run on **backtest** or **live** mode.
+While the project is still at an early stage, you can already write, use, combine **signal detection algorithms, portfolio allocation strategies, data sources and contexts configurators**.
+Just plug your strategies and analyze **backtests** or monitor **live trading sessions**.

 In addition I work on facilities to build a distributed system and 21st century application (big data, fat computations, d3.js and other html5